bhargav-parashar/tree-traversal/README.md

 - BFS()       : Performs BFS Traversal and returns values of visited nodes in an array.
 - DFSPreOrder() : Performs pre-order DFS Traversal and returns values of visited nodes in an array.
 - DFSPostOrder() : Performs post-order DFS Traversal and returns values of visited nodes in an array.

-Will be adding in-order DFS traversal method in future commits.
+- DFSInOrder() : Performs in-order DFS Traversal and returns values of visited nodes in an array.